-Origination fees: You may need to pay an up-front origination fee of 1% to 5% to fund your loan with a P2P lender.
-That charge depends on the total amount you borrow, so a $1,000 loan might incur a $50 fee.
+Origination fees: You may need to pay an up-front origination fee of 1% to 8% to fund your loan with a P2P lender.
+That charge depends on the total amount you borrow, so a $1,000 loan might incur a $50 fee, for example.
 Compared to the cost of a personal loan at a bank, these fees can be high.
-On the other hand, you’d probably pay an even bigger origination fee for a second mortgage (and the process tends to be easier when getting a personal loan).
+On the other hand, you’d probably pay an even bigger origination fee for a second mortgage, and the personal loan process tends to be easier to navigate.
 Of course, you pay additional fees for issues such as late payments.

 Quick and easy: Shopping for loans through traditional channels is a hassle.
 And after you apply, you may need to endure a lengthy wait during the approval process.
 Taking out P2P loans can ease some of that pain.
 The application process is typically straightforward, and you can often find out relatively quickly whether or not your loan is approved.
-Actual funding might take a few days or longer (as investors choose whether or not to put money towards your loan).
+Actual funding might take roughly a week (as investors choose whether or not to put money towards your loan).
 Decisions are increasingly quick, as non-bank lenders online fund loans as large investors.

 Credit matters, but blemishes are okay: In a world where lenders are reluctant to lend to anyone with negative marks on their credit history, P2P lenders remain an attractive option.
-You may need decent credit to get approved—a FICO score in the mid 600s or higher is best—but P2P might offer you more options than currently available in your area.
+You may need decent credit to get approved—a FICO score in the mid 600s or higher is best—but P2P might offer you more options than are currently available in your area.
 As an example, Upstart requires a minimum FICO or Vantage score of 620 to qualify for a loan, though individuals without significant credit history may also qualify.
-The worse your credit situation is, the more these loans will cost you (with higher interest rates), but that’s the case with most lenders.
+The worse your credit situation is, the more these loans will cost you (in the form of higher interest rates), but that’s the case with most lenders.